2017 Workshops Schedule

 Indigo - Indigo is a natural blue dye derived from the plant Indigofera tinctoria and other pigment bearing species.
 Indigo has been used as a colorant for nearly 5,500 years.
 The dye is extracted from the leaves through a lengthy process of soaking and fermentation, drying and grinding.
 When the cloth or fiber is removed from the dye vat it changes, as if by magic, from yellow-green through green and turquoise to blue.
 Multiple dips in the dye vat are required to create dark shades.

-Indigo Shibori (1 or 2 days) - explore techniques of traditional Japanese resist dyeing.
-Learn binding, stitching, and pole wrapping techniques.
+Indigo Shibori (1 day) - explore techniques of traditional Japanese resist dyeing with indigo.
+Learn binding, pleating, and pole wrapping techniques.
 Experiment on cotton and silk cloth samples, make one finished silk scarf.

 Indigo for Quilters (2-3 days, non-consecutive) - explore indigo dyeing and a variety of resist techniques to make 6 graded fat quarters, and 6 resist dyed fat quarters.